VegaDeftwing/OpGuidesHugoSrc/content/posts/exodus.md

 {{< quote "[dwitter.net](https://www.dwitter.net/about)" >}}

-Dwitter.net is a challenge to see what awesomeness you can create when limited to only 140 characters of javascript and a canvas.
+Dwitter.net is a challenge to see what awesomeness you can create when limited to only 140 characters of JavaScript and a canvas.
 Give it a go!

 {{< /quote >}}